Kreidler (band): 2022–2024

-2022, Detlef Weinrich has left the band, Kreidler continued their work as the trio Klein, Paulick, Reihse.
+In 2022, Weinrich left the band, and Kreidler continued their work as the trio of Klein, Paulick, Reihse.
 In January they released Spells and Daubs, co-produced and mixed by Peter Walsh The album gained positive reviews ("Outstanding beatdown slink from Düsseldorf's artful, rhythm-driven minimalists", Boomkat "Kreidler's 12th (or so) studio album is their most concise, focused effort in decades, if not their entire career" Paul Simpson, AllMusic, "a record of meticulous rhythmic precision, lurching, haunting and also deceptively funky in parts with smatterings of ambient dub" Jeremy Allen, Record Collector), and spent a week in the British Official Record Store Chart Top 40.

 Side projects

 Thomas Klein works with his partner Petra Bosch as Fauna, solo as Clyne and as Sølyst.
 Andreas Reihse and Detlef Weinrich produced techno as Binford, as April & Seasons they remixed Kante (Band), and with Alex Paulick and Rob Taylor they called themselves Dark Park.
 Detlef Weinrich's DJ alias was Sport.
 As Toulouse Low Track he creates a slow, rhythmic kind of club music that is a relative of old-school Electro.
 He is also responsible for the artistic/musical program at the Düsseldorf Bar Salon des Amateurs.
 Andreas Reihse performs and releases as April as well as under his own name, as Herkules Dreigang Duo with Thomas Brinkmann, as BadFrench with Kiki Moorse formerly Chicks on Speed, and together with Thomas Winkler as Periode.
 Klein and Reihse worked with Klaus Dinger in la!NEU?.
 Alex Paulick with Rob Taylor as Coloma (formerly Barett Velox, formerly Tonic), and with his partner Caroline Melzig as Narrow Bridges.
 In 2010 he started 7 Speakers, a series of surround audio installations, e.g. in February 2011 at Transmediale.
 Paulick is running the digital label Alesque for his projects as well as for friends (e.g. Mildred Hightower, Nolan Churn).
 Paulick and Reihse cooperate as Lxar focussing on microtonal and surround audio works.